rockcookies/go-validation/README.md

 results.
 The method will return nil if `Errors` is empty.

 The above approach is very flexible as it allows you to freely build up your validation error structure.
 You can use it to validate both struct and non-struct values.
-Compared to using `ValidateStruct` to validate a struct, it has the drawback that you have to redundantly specify the error keys while `ValidateStruct` can automatically find them out.
+Compared to using `ValidateStructWithContext` to validate a struct, it has the drawback that you have to redundantly specify the error keys while `ValidateStructWithContext` can automatically find them out.

 ### Internal Errors